jan-pfr/sem-group8/Use-Cases/Use-Case-6.md

 ### Trigger

-A request for the the Top 5 populated capital cities information is sent to User.
+A request for the the Top 5 populated capital cities in the world, continent and region information is sent to User.

 ## MAIN SUCCESS SCENARIO

-1. Organisation request population information of the Top 5 capital cities in the world, continent and region organised by largest to smallest.
+1. Organisation request information of the Top 5 populated capital cities in the world, continent and region organised by largest to smallest.
-2. User searches population of the Top 5 capital cities in the world, continent and region.
+2. User searches the Top 5 populated capital cities in the world, continent and region.
-3. User extracts current population of the Top 5 capital cities in the world, continent and region.
+3. User extracts current Top 5 populated capital cities in the world, continent and region.
 4. User provides report to organisation.

 ## EXTENSIONS